avsastry/modulome-workflow/1_download_metadata/README.md

 # Download RNAseq metadata

 This folder contains scripts to download and format all RNA-seq metadata for an organism from NCBI Sequence Read Archive.
+To simplify the process, we have created a docker container with all pre-requisite software.

 ## Example usage